sushma571/React-Bidding-System/README.md

 WebSockets api socket.io is used to update the bid history and bidding time in real time.

-React App is created using 'create-react-app', it auomates the build of the app and the environment will have everything to build a modern React app.
+React App is created using 'create-react-app', it automates the build of the app and the environment will have everything to build a modern React app.

 # Running Application
 Install node and npm globally.